Misfits-Rebels-Outcasts/ShaderMuse/README.md

 https://apps.apple.com/us/app/nodef-photo-filters-effects/id1640788489

-## Adding Smoke to Fire
+## Adding Smoke to Fire Effects

+1. Download and run the Pipeline app - https://apps.apple.com/us/app/nodef-photo-filters-effects/id1640788489
-1. In the Presets of the app, tap on the FIRE preset to apply what we have described above to our photo.
+2. In the Presets of the app, tap on the FIRE preset to apply the Fire Effect.

 <img src=documentation/FirePreset.jpeg width="40%" height="40%">

-2. Tap on the "f" button.
+3. Tap on the "f" button to view the Digital Compositing Pipeline of our Fire Effect.
-3. Add an "FBM Noise" Shader.
+4. We can further enhance this effect by adding smoke: "FBM Noise" Shader.
-4. Add a "Mix" Composite Filter.
+4. Next add a "Mix" Composite Filter to mix our Fire Effects with the "FBM Noise".
-5. Tap on the "Mix" node, change the Background to "7".
+5. Tap on the "Mix" node and change the Background to "7".

 <img src=documentation/FireShaderEffectsDigitalCompositingPipeline.jpeg width="40%" height="40%">

+You can also adjust the intensity of the Fire Effect by tapping on the Gaussian Blur nodes and changing the Radius.

-# List of Metal Shaders
+# List of Metal Shaders in Shader Muse

 * FBM Noise - based on 2D Noise by Morgan Mcguire @morgan3d
 * [Fractal Flow Noise Shader](documentation/FractalFlowNoiseShader.md)
 * Particles

-and over 150 CIFilter for Digital Compositing
+and over 150 CIFilter for Digital Compositing.
+Please star our project, we will definitely add more Shaders with your encouragement.

 # Open-Source Project (GPLv2)